 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 After the picnic, Janie begins spending more time with Tea Cake, and the town notices.
 They disapprove of her accompanying such a young man around with her husband only nine months in the grave.

 Sam Watson discusses the matter with Pheoby.
 Pheoby still believes Janie will marry the undertaker from Sanford, but she doesn’t disapprove of Tea Cake as much as the men do.
 She points out that Janie is her own woman and can do what she wants.
 But, she agrees to talk to Janie nonetheless.

 Pheoby goes to see Janie the next morning.
-Pheoby tells Janie that people are talking, saying that Tea Cake is dragging her off to low-class entertainment like baseball games.
-Janie admits she always wanted to do that kind of stuff before, it was just that Joe wouldn’t let her.
+Pheoby tells Janie that people are talking, saying that Tea Cake is dragging her off to low-class entertainments like baseball games.
+Janie admits she has always wanted to do that kind of stuff...it was just that Joe wouldn’t let her.

 Pheoby wants to know if Janie thinks Tea Cake is just after her money.
 Janie assures Pheoby that Tea Cake has never asked her to pay for anything.
 And if Tea Cake does want her money, then he’s no different than the other suitors that the townspeople approve of.